Guy Pnini: Hapoel Holon (2017–2022)

 On July 3, 2017, Pnini signed a two-year deal with Hapoel Holon.
 On February 15, 2018, Pnini recorded 15 points, along with 2 rebounds and 2 assists and helped Holon to win the 2018 Israeli State Cup after an 88–86 win over his former team Maccabi Tel Aviv in the final match, becoming the first player who won the Israeli State Cup with three different teams.
 On March 1, 2018, Pnini was named Israeli Player of the Month for games played in February.

 On January 3, 2019, Pnini signed a two-year contract extension with Hapoel Holon.
 On April 4, 2019, Pnini was named Israeli Player of the Month after averaging 12.4 points and 5.2 assists, shooting 46 percent from three-point range in four games played in March.
 On April 12, 2019, Pnini won the three-point shootout during the 2019 Israeli All-Star Event.

-Maccabi Tel Aviv (2022–present)
+Maccabi Tel Aviv (2022–2023)

 On June 23, 2022, Pnini signed with Maccabi Tel Aviv of the Israeli Premier League and the EuroLeague.

+On August 7, 2023, Pnini announced his retirement from professional basketball and joined Maccabi's coaching staff, under head coach Oded Kattash.